 No funding was requested for Microgrids for FY22.

-For FY23, $500,000 in funding is requested to conduct TCDER studies and to assist Staff in the review of completed designs.

 EMP Strategy 6: Support Community Energy Planning and Action with an Emphasis on Encouraging and Supporting Participation by Low- and Moderate-Income and Environmental Justice Communities

 This strategy concerns the environmental justice (“EJ”) and equity dimensions of the clean energy economy, with the purpose of ensuring equal access to the clean energy economy and its opportunities and benefits.

 First, the OCEE was established, which works on cross-cutting energy and equity issues and guides the BPU’s programs towards an equity lens.
-One of the programs they administer is the Community Energy Plan Grant Program, which was relaunched in November 2021.
-This new iteration of the program places an emphasis on supporting overburdened municipalities, including higher award amounts and technical assistance available to these municipalities.
+One of the programs that the OCEE administers is the CEPG Program, which was relaunched in November 2021.
+This new iteration of the program places an emphasis on supporting OBMs, including higher award amounts and technical assistance available to these municipalities.

 This strategy also lists goals for clean power generation and clean transportation options in LMI and EJ communities, addressing the disproportionate pollution impact with which these communities are often burdened.
 Specifically, the Community Solar Program and the MUD Program, as described in detail above, highlight the BPU and the OCEE’s efforts to directly meet these goals as they relate to OBC.

 Finally, within EE, there are enhanced incentives available for LMI communities.
 There are ongoing outreach efforts taking place in working groups around enhanced incentives to encourage increased participation.
-Equity metrics for utility-run EE programs will eventually be captured in their quarterly reports, following approval by the Board.
-Also, the BPU, with assistance from the OCEE, and other relevant State agencies continue to expand energy assistance programs, such as Comfort Partners, Weather Assistance Program, and other EE programs, and to provide education and community outreach in order to increase participation and reduce energy burden.
+Equity metrics for utility-run EE programs are included in quarterly reports and posted on the NJCEP website.
+The reports evaluate participation, expenditure, and savings in OBCs with additional qualitative notes on outreach efforts.
+Also, the BPU, with assistance from the OCEE, and other relevant State agencies continue to expand energy assistance programs, such as Comfort Partners, Weatherization Assistance Program, and other EE programs, to provide education and community outreach in order to increase participation and reduce energy burden.
 The details of many of these aforementioned programs, including much of the EE work overseen by the OCEE, is addressed under Strategy 3.
 Also, the Comfort Partners Compliance Filing further outlines the work that is being performed through this program.

 Whole House Pilot Program

-In FY23, New Jersey’s Whole House Pilot Program (“WHPP”) will design and launch a pilot program that expands EE offerings and addresses long-term health impacts for low-income residents through development of a collaborative, interagency approach to addressing a broader array of residential health and safety concerns than has previously been addressed through the Comfort Partners Program and the Weatherization Assistance Program.
+In FY23, the BPU and Green and Health Homes Initiative designed and launched New Jersey’s Whole House Pilot Program (“WHPP”) was designed and launched in Trenton.
+This program expands EE offerings and addresses long-term health impacts for low-income residents through development of a collaborative, interagency approach to addressing a broader array of residential health and safety concerns than had previously been addressed through the Comfort Partners Program and the Weatherization Assistance Program in a limited capacity.

 Community Energy Plan Grants